 If you think you require a higher degree of care than what’s available through your current insurance coverage, it’s a good idea to discuss this with a professional.
 Knowing exactly what care you need and can afford is among the top questions to ask your geriatric care manager.

-Food Assistance for Seniors
+Food Programs for Low Income Seniors

 Financial help for seniors to help cover food costs are also available through government programs and nonprofits.
 If you need nutrition assistance, you can consider one of these options:

 - The Supplemental Nutrition Assistance Program (SNAP): Formerly known as the Food Stamp Program, SNAP provides monthly stipends for eligible seniors to spend on nutritious foods.
 This senior assistance program applies to those with up to $3,500 in the bank.

 - Senior Farmers’ Market Nutrition Program (SFMNP): Backed by the USDA, the purpose of SFMNP is to “provide resources in the form of fresh, nutritious, unprepared, locally grown fruits, vegetables, honey and herbs from farmers’ markets, roadside stands and community-supported agriculture programs to low-income seniors.”

 - Meals on Wheels: This 501(c)(3) nonprofit organization is recognized by the IRS and services millions of Americans.
 They provide help for seniors with low income in the form of a nutritious meal, friendly visit, and safety check, which often makes the difference between aging at home and relocating to a nursing facility.